 Prototypes of the MIID were built, installed and the cross contamination events stopped.
 On April 7, 2015, Malema Engineering Corporation was awarded U.S. Patent 8,997,789 for the Malema™ Interconnect Interlock Device (MIID) By-Pass Leak Detection and Prevention system.

-Malema™ provides three-MIID retrofit kits including all the materials required to upgrade Reflexion® polishing tools.
+Malema™ provides multiple-MIID retrofit kits including all the materials required to upgrade the leading polishing tools.
 Using these kits, skilled and experienced installation teams have completed polishing tool upgrades in as little as two hours.
 A preprogrammed, tiny PLC in a watertight enclosure (Figure 3) ensures a simple upgrade.

 Figure 3 – MIID PLC and Enclosure